sstoeckl/InvestigatoR/README.md

 Next we implement this prediction function.
 The function takes the training data, the test data, and the configuration as arguments and returns the predicted returns.
-It uses the `randomForest` package to fit a random forest model to the training data and to predict the returns for the test data.
+It uses the `ranger` package to fit a random forest model to the training data and to predict the returns for the test data.

 ``` r
 rf_pred <- function(train_data, test_data, config) {